For Real Salt

 Tuesday, February 16, 2021

-In the exchange with Redmond/Real Salt tonight, their representative asked me about where my numbers came from for my main salt overview post.
-As I clearly mention in that post (link here), the data in that post came from volunteer collaborators (readers of this blog/ consumers / parents – mostly in my Facebook group) aggregating information they found independently, as consumers.
-This was actually the project of one main volunteer (who happens to be a nurse – and who is also very scientifically rigorous in her volunteer advocacy work).
-She assembled the full list for the world to have available, which I then posted on my blog with some additional supporting information, explanation and categorization.
-Below you will find a screenshot of one of the original posts from a member in the group (with name removed) and the linked graphic that she found supporting that 167 ppb number for Redmond’s Real Salt product.
-The graphic posted below is the same on the website (it’s a screenshot of it) from where it originated and if you click through on the graphic it will take you to the original website.
+In the exchange with Redmond/Real Salt tonight, their representative asked me where my numbers came from for my main salt overview piece.
+As I clearly mentioned in that article (linked here), the data came from volunteer collaborators (readers of this website/ consumers/ parents mostly in my Facebook group) aggregating information they found independently, as consumers.
+This was actually the project of one main volunteer (who happens to be a nurse — and who is also very scientifically rigorous in her volunteer advocacy work).
+She assembled the full list for the world to have available, which I then published on the site with some additional supporting information, explanation, and categorization.
+Below you will find a screenshot of one of the original articles from a member in the group (with name removed) and the linked graphic that she found supporting that 167 ppb number for Redmond’s Real Salt product.
+The graphic pictured below is the same on the website (it’s a screenshot of it) from where it originated and if you click through on the graphic it will take you to the original website.
 The name of the lab is listed on the original full graphic (link here as well to a stored version on my website in case they take the link below down).

 - Click here to read my exchange with Redmond Real Salt tonight

-- Click here to read all of my posts related to Earthpaste
+- Click here to read all articles related to Earthpaste

-- Click here to read all of my posts related to Salt
+- Click here to read all articles related to Salt

 - Click here to watch my film!

-As always, thank you for reading and sharing my posts.
+As always, thank you for reading and sharing this work.
 Thank you for being here.
 Please let me know if you have any questions and I will do my best to answer them.

 Thank you.